 BIM means automation of the use of information – the creation of information became automated already when CAD arrived.
 From 3D model software, BIM asks for accuracy and capability to handle lots of information, and in practice also compatibility with other solutions as otherwise achieving a collaborative workflow would be challenging at best.
 With Tekla structural software you can work with the Open BIM approach and create constructible models for efficient model-based workflows.

 Benefits of BIM for the whole construction workflow

 The users list many benefits of BIM.
 Companies that utilize BIM, like Skanska and Barton Malow, have reported benefits for scheduling, estimation and risk analysis, more collaborative processes and better facility management.
 BIM also brings the opportunity to try out solutions in advance before building the structure on site: with a constructable model, the structure can be prototyped virtually.
 Project parties can understand and review the design more easily, which helps guarantee its accuracy and completeness more easily.
 It is also easier to visualize and evaluate alternatives in terms of cost and other project parameters.
 BIM has gathered compliments for improved communication between project parties and generally better quality.

-All models representing a building are not BIM, for example those models that contain only visual 3D data but no object attributes, or those that allow changes to dimensions in one view but do not automatically reflect those changes in other views.
+All construction software models and drawings representing a building are not BIM, for example, those models that contain only visual 3D data but no object attributes, or those that allow changes to dimensions in one view but do not automatically reflect those changes in other views.
 These examples miss the above-mentioned data for supporting the construction, fabrication, and procurement.